An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: Results

 \subsection{CTCNet outperformed existing methods}

-We compared CTCNet with existing AOSS and AVSS methods on three datasets: LRS2-2Mix, LRS3-2Mix and VoxCeleb2-2Mix (Table 6).
+We compared CTCNet with existing AOSS and AVSS methods on three datasets: LRS2-2Mix, LRS3-2Mix and VoxCeleb2-2Mix (Table~\ref{tab6}).
 In this experiment, CTCNet used the default settings, with the exception of $m=13$.

-For the AOSS methods, we used audios from the training and test sets consistent with CTCNet in the three datasets, and used audios from the same test set as the existing AVSS methods to obtain the results in Table 6.

-Existing AVSS methods used different training and validation sets.
+Existing audio-visual speech separation (AVSS) methods used different training and validation sets.
 For instance, on LRS2-2Mix, the method in \cite{RN63} used 29 hours data for training and 1 hour data for validation, while the method in \cite{RN26} used 11 hours data for training and 3 hours data for validation.
 In addition, many methods did not report the size of the training and validation sets in the original papers (e.g., \cite{RN9}).
 It is therefore hard to compare these methods in a strictly fair setting.
 Fortunately, all these methods used the same test sets on every dataset.
-Please note that in this study, the sizes of the training and validation sets were set at the same scale as existing AVSS methods, as shown in Table 6.
+Please note that the sizes of the training and validation sets for CTCNet are the same as for the existing AVSS method, as shown in Table~\ref{tab6}.
+The methods in \cite{RN118} and \cite{RN7} cannot be compared because they use different training and test sets.
+Please note that only three methods (AVLIT \cite{martel2023audio}, AV-ConvTasNet \cite{RN10} and VisualVoice \cite{RN26}) compared in Table~\ref{tab6} have complete metric values because their source codes are publicly available.
+The other AVSS methods compared in Table 6 have not been open-sourced.

+For the audio-only speech separation (AOSS) methods, we used audio from the training and test sets consistent with CTCNet on the three datasets to obtain the results in Table~\ref{tab6}.